Kevin Appleby and I discuss how to run an away day event for your team on his GrowCFO Podcast. Click the image to check

-Paul is a leading expert in designing and facilitating workshops and training events which help leaders develop their soft skills.
+Paul is a leading expert in designing and facilitating workshops and training events which help leaders develop their people skills.
 He is a conference speaker, facilitator, coach, and author.

 When Paul became a Management Consultant, he needed to address his fear of public speaking to save his career.
 He did this by becoming an internal trainer and facilitator.
 The training role sparked a passion for helping others to: